soulkims9800/BitcoinWallet/README.md

 - Shows where at the moment you can profitably buy bitcoin

-- Can send and recieve Bitcoins via NFC, QR codes or URLs.
+- Can send and recieve Bitcoins via QR codes or URLs.

 - Can show all of your used bitcoin addresses for advanced users or hide it for beginners.